 Privacy & Security

-No. We don’t use your purchase information for any purpose except to process your order & to send you information (such as update notices) about the tool or tools you purchased.
+No, we don’t use customer information for any purpose except to process your order & to send you information (such as update notices) about the tool or tools you purchased.

 Trying & Buying

 Yes.
-New builds of our addins are currently offered free of charge.
+New releases of our products are currently offered free of charge.

 You may send a copy of the tool to anyone for trial use.
 Or, send a link to our site so they can download the free trial.